tensorflow/tfjs-website/source/tutorials/core-concepts.md

 The central unit of data in **TensorFlow.js** is the `Tensor`.
 A `Tensor` consists of a set of numerical values shaped into an array of one or more dimensions.
 The `shape` attribute defines their shape (i.e. how many values in each dimension of the tensor).

-The library provides sugar functions to create for low-rank Tensors: `tf.scalar`, `tf.tensor1D`, `tf.tensor2D`, `tf.tensor3D` and `tf.tensor4D`, as well as helper functions to construct them.
+The primary Tensor constructor is the `tf.tensor` function, however the library also provides sugar functions to create low-rank Tensors: `tf.scalar`, `tf.tensor1d`, `tf.tensor2d`, `tf.tensor3d` and `tf.tensor4d`.

 Example usage with a 2x3 matrix: